jimzhan/esnext-scripts/README.md

 }
 ```

-**NOTE** All these settings will be stringify from JSON to `string` then passed to `jest.runCLI`, since `jest` does not support any programmatic way for calling at the moment.
+**NOTE** All these settings will be stringified from JSON to `string` then passed to `jest.runCLI`, since `jest` does not support any programmatic way for calling at the moment.

 ### License